alishahsvnd/spec-tta/README.md

 We thank the open-source community for their valuable contributions.

-## Contact

-For questions, issues, or collaboration opportunities, please:
-- Open an issue on GitHub
-- Contact: [Your contact information]

 ---

 **Paper**: Submitted to The Web Conference (WWW) 2026
 **Code**: MIT License
-**Status**: Research prototype - contributions welcome!